luizbgomide/sovereign/rules.md

 If the save is failed, the poison or disease takes hold.
 Most poisons act quickly, inflicting damage, adding [System Strain](#system-strain) to the target, or applying long-lasting penalties.
 Diseases have a slower onset but often apply the same sort of harms.

 A medic can treats a poisoned person within a minute of the poisoning with a [healer’s kit](/equipment#healers-kit) to give them a better chance to resist.
 They add twice their Heal skill level to the victim’s saving throw roll, or +1 if they have only Heal-0 skill.
 Once the poison takes hold, the victim has 1d4 Turns to live.
-The medic can counteract the toxin with an INT/Heal skill check at a DC of at least 10 for most poisons, or 12 or more for truly fearsome ones.
+The medic can counteract the toxin with an INT/Heal [skill check](#skill-checks) at a DC of 10 for most poisons.

 ## Chases and Pursuit